Elke & Narwhal Fields, Licence P2482

 Blocks 28/2a & 28/3a

-In the 31st Seaward Licensing Round, the results of which were announced by the OGA on the 4th June 2019, Pharis Energy Ltd has been offered a 100% interest in a licence, provisionally numbered as P2482, containing blocks 28/2a and 28/3a, which cover the Elke and Narwhal discoveries.
+In the 31st Seaward Licensing Round, the results of which were announced by the OGA on the 4th June 2019, Pharis Energy Ltd was awarded a 100% interest in licence P2482, containing blocks 28/2a and 28/3a, which cover the Elke and Narwhal discoveries.

 The Narwhal field was discovered by well 28/2-1, which was drilled by Arco in 1993.
 The well encountered heavy oil in an Eocene Tay sandstone and a sample of 14° API oil was recovered.
 This interval was also logged and cored.
 The Narwhal field has an estimated oil in place of around 27 mmbbls.